 “There are serious questions to be asked and answered about this appalling situation, including why it has taken so long to identify that suppliers are using such hazardous materials and what action the Government intends to take to support schools in the light of this revelation, including the costs that may incurred as a result of the disposal of this material."

-The HSE statement is available on the HSE Website.
+The FAQs are available on the HSE Website.

 CLEAPSS have issued guidance regarding asbestos in gauzes and buying and using gauzes.